Robust multipartite entanglement in dirty topological wires: Commensurate quasiperiodic modulation (Harper potential)

-Probing the predictions of the QFI against a topological invariant is hindered by difficulties in calculating the later quantity for finite $\alpha$ and in the presence of chemical potential inhomogeneities (see Appendix).
-Instead, we have numerically checked that, in the open chain, the xSR phase is characterized by the presence of Majorana modes localized at the edges.
-To be more specific, in Fig.~\ref{Fig2}(b) we plot the edge localization width (ELW) defined as $\delta \ell = \ell_{\rm left} + \ell_{\rm right}$, where \be \sum_{l=1}^{\ell_{\rm left}} \vert \psi_l \vert^2 =C, \qquad {\rm and} \qquad \sum_{l=L-\ell_{\rm right}}^{L} \vert \psi_l \vert^2 =C. \ee Here $\psi_l$ is the discrete normalized wavefunction of the first excited eigenstate (quasi-degenerate at finite size with the lowest-energy one in the Majorana phase).
-In other words, $\ell_{\rm left}$ and $\ell_{\rm right}$ count the number of lattice sites where $\psi_l$ is spatially localized with probability $C$ (in practice, we set $2C=0.9$), starting from the left and right edges, respectively.
-In the presence of Majorana modes, we have $\ell_{\rm left} \approx \ell_{\rm right} \ll L/2$ (such that $\delta \ell /L \approx 1/L$), while for an extended wavefunction, $\ell_{\rm left} \approx \ell_{\rm right} \approx L/2$ (such that $\delta \ell /L \approx 1$).
-Furthermore, the borders of the xSR phase are characterized by the closing of the mass gap $\delta E/J$, as shown in Fig.~\ref{Fig1}(c),
+Probing the predictions of the QFI against a topological invariant is hindered by the difficulty of calculating the latter quantity for finite $\alpha$ in the presence of chemical-potential inhomogeneities (see the Appendix B).
+Instead, we have numerically verified that, in an open chain, the xSR phase is characterized by the presence of Majorana modes localized at the edges of the chain.
+More specifically, in Fig.~\ref{Fig2}(b) we plot the edge-localization width (ELW), defined as $\delta \ell = (\ell_{\rm left} + \ell_{\rm right})/2$, where \be \sum_{l=1}^{\ell_{\rm left}} |\psi_l|^2 = C \, , \quad {\rm and} \quad \sum_{l=L-\ell_{\rm right}+1}^{L} |\psi_l|^2 = C \, . \ee Here $\psi_l$ is the normalized discrete wavefunction of the first excited eigenstate, which is quasi-degenerate at finite size with the lowest-energy one in the Majorana phase.
+In other words, $\ell_{\rm left}$ and $\ell_{\rm right}$ count the number of lattice sites over which $\psi_j$ is spatially localized, with cumulative probability $C$, starting from the left and right edges, respectively.
+In practice, we set $2C=0.9$.
+In the presence of Majorana modes, one has $\ell_{\rm left} \approx \ell_{\rm right} \ll L/2$, so that $\delta \ell /L \sim 1/L$, whereas for an extended wavefunction $\ell_{\rm left} \approx \ell_{\rm right} \approx L/2$, so that $\delta \ell /L \approx 1$.
+Furthermore, the boundaries of the xSR phase are characterized by the closing of the gap $\delta E/J$, as shown in Fig.~\ref{Fig2}(c).